voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/Quickstart.md

 ---
-title: Quickstart
+title: First steps in Voucherify
 excerpt: Get started with Voucherify API and dashboard by redeeming your first coupon code.
-categorySlug: getting-started
+categorySlug: implementation-blueprint
 slug: quickstart
 type: basic
 hidden: false
-order: 4
+order: 2
 ---

 With Voucherify, you can build a future-proof Promotion Engine.
 In this article, you will start with a simple use case — applying a $10 off BLCKFRDY coupon to the cart — to learn how Voucherify works.

-You must first create an [account](http://app.voucherify.io/#/signup) — Voucherify offers a **free tier** (“Sandbox project”) you can use to build a proof of concept and, further, test it in production.
+> 👍 Creating an account
+>
+> If you do not have a Voucherify account yet, go to

 [block:html]
 {